opengisch/QField-docs/documentation/how-to/qfield-interface/search.en.md

 Filter queries down to specific attribute fields.

 !!!
 Workflow
-    1. Tap the **"Search"** button in the top-right corner of the map canvas to expand the search bar.
+    1. Tap the **Search** button in the top-right corner of the map canvas to expand the search bar.
     2. Enter your search query into the search bar.

 ### Vector Layers Search